umdcs4995/whiteboard_server/README.md

 	var clients = require('./app/clients.js');

 will give you the 'clients' object so you can do things like clients.add(client_socket)

+ ##app/mongo.js

+ Modules for server and database interaction.
+This module uses the mongojs package for ease.

+ To have the mongo database work, you just need to have mongo db install and if need be, install mongojs manually 'npm install mongojs'.

 #Debugging